cara-tm/simplr/README.md

-# simplr
+# Simplr
-Simplr template: a Textpattern CMS theme
+Simplr template: a Textpattern CMS theme (in development)